 - the applicant must be academically eligible to enroll in the pertinent course and there must be space available in the course,

-- the employee’s department chair or department head must certify that such enrollment will not interfere with satisfactory performance of normal employment obligations, and
+- the applicant’s department chair or department head must certify that such enrollment will not interfere with satisfactory performance of normal employment obligations, and

 While summer school courses for academic credit are eligible for tuition waiver, no other for-credit or not-for-credit courses that are receipt-supported are eligible for such waiver without the advance written approval of the Provost.

 UNC Charlotte faculty and staff members seeking to enroll in courses at campuses other than UNC Charlotte are advised that certain UNC system campuses may not waive tuition and fees for summer session courses.
 Faculty and staff members’ eligibility for tuition privileges are subject to the rules of the individual institutions.

 - Revised October 13, 1997